-Make sure you pay off your debt before the 0% interest rate deal runs out, otherwise you may have to pay a high rate of interest on the remaining debt.
+Make sure you pay off your debt before the 0% interest rate deal runs out, otherwise you might have to pay a high rate of interest on the remaining debt.

 These cards offer a period in which no interest will be charged on that debt, meaning that every penny of your repayments goes directly towards reducing the size of your original debt.
 (This assumes you’re not using the card for new purchases - it’s usually best to have another card for this.)

 You will need to pay a fee to transfer your debt over, usually around 3% of the balance transferred (subject to a minimum fee level), so if your outstanding balance is £1,000 it will cost you £30 to switch.